maelmoreau21/family-tree/README.md

 - `TREE_DATA_PATH` points to the live JSON file written by the builder (defaults to `/data/tree.json`).
 - `TREE_DATA_DIR` overrides the folder where data is stored (defaults to the directory of `TREE_DATA_PATH`).
 - Every successful save now drops a timestamped snapshot in `<data-dir>/backups`.
 Limit the rolling history with `TREE_BACKUP_LIMIT` (default: 50 files) or change the folder via `TREE_BACKUP_DIR`.
+- `TREE_PAYLOAD_LIMIT` controls the maximum request size accepted when saving (default: `25mb`).
+Bump it if your tree exceeds that size.
 - Snapshots are exposed over `/api/backups` (JSON list) and `/api/backups/<filename>` (raw download) so you can script exports or restore points.

 ## Docker